RAOUL ISLAND

 The water which we obtained from wells dug at the side of the lake in the bay was good for both washing and drinking.
 But we ran out of blue, and as our sheets and linen began to look yellow we had to refrain from using our best white things until our return to New Zealand.

-the bay which always gave us a saddened feeling whenever we passed it.
+There was a little spot in the bay which always gave us a saddened feeling whenever we passed it.
 That was the lonely grave of a boy, the son of a sea captain who had died on board ship and had been buried on the island long years before we went there.
 The grave was right beside the track that led to and from my parents house, and we always had to pass it.
 I have always felt pleased that my father made a copy of the brass plaque that stands at the head of that lonely grave.

-way (to me rather monotonous); there was no prospect of anything else, and when the Hinemoa came on her usual yearly trip in December 1891, I persuaded my husband to return to New Zealand.
+Fourteen months after my first son was born, my second son arrived, on October 19, 1891.
+Life had gone on in the same way (to me rather monotonous); there was no prospect of anything else, and when the Hinemoa came on her usual yearly trip in December 1891, I persuaded my husband to return to New Zealand.
 My next eldest sister decided to return too.

 BACK TO NEW ZEALAND